 The Art Library is located on the second tab from the left in the Sidebar.
-It is accessible for any game that you own or run as a GM.
+It is always accessible in-game, but your placement permissions depend on your GM/Player status.
 This tab allows you to search, upload, and organize visual asset files that you wish to use in your game.

 How do I search for art assets?At the top of the Art Library tab is the image search bar.
 After running a search, the results will show up in this descending order:

 - My Library: Any image you have personally uploaded to Roll20 which uses part of your account's allotted image storage (quota)

 - Marketplace Purchases: Any available image from an art set that you have bought off the Roll20 Marketplace

 - Pro Sets: When a user subscribes to a Roll20 Pro Subscription, this index of Exclusive Token Sets becomes available in-app.

 - Free Assets: Images from art sets made available to the Roll20 community to use for free in their games.
 (Note: If you are a creator, you may not use these assets in assets you intend to sell on the marketplace.)

 - Premium Assets: This lists popular items from the Roll20 Marketplace, highlighted in pale yellow.
 These assets have been created specifically for use in Roll20 by community members like you.
 Marketplace assets can be expanded by clicking on More Premium Assets to show up to 100 different items which can be purchased directly by clicking on any image you like.
 This will open up the pack's Marketplace listing in a new window.

 - From the Web This section is shaded in light blue and pulls images cached from various TTRPG image resources around the web.